p-mensah/xterG_library/README.md

 # xterG_library

- 📚 Book Search Microservice

- A Python-based microservice using FastAPI and MongoDB that allows users to search for books, manage a reading list, and get recommendations.
+A lightweight FastAPI application that lets you search for books via the Google Books API, save them to a MongoDB “bookshelf,” and perform flexible queries and recommendations.

-# ## 🚀 Features
+Features

-- Search books via Google Books API
+- Fetch books from Google Books by keyword
-- Save books to a personal reading list
+- Save a book to MongoDB by Google Books volume ID
+- Retrieve all saved books
-- View saved books with reading status
+- Search saved books by ID, title, or author with a single search field
-- Get recommendations based on authors (bonus)
+- Recommend related books based on an author

-# ## 🧰 Tech Stack
+Prerequisites

-**Language**: Python
+- Python 3.9+
-**Framework**: FastAPI
-**Database**: MongoDB
+- MongoDB instance (local or Atlas)
-**External API**: Google Books API
+- Google Books API access (no API key required for basic volume lookup)